jhmuller/jhmuller.github.io/README.md

  from the repo https://github.com/jhmuller/flowers/

 3. Using a PreTrained model for image classification
-My NN for the image classification in #2 was very simple,
+My NN for the image classification in the Simple Image Classification above
-only 2 convolution and pooling layers.
+was very simple,  only 2 convolution and pooling layers.
 Modern nets for image applications can have hundreds of layers, so I wanted to retry the classification using the tensorflow
 model MobileNet as a base model and retrain only the final